About the Biodefense Policy Landscape Analysis Tool v2.0

 - Presidential Policy Directive (PPD) 21: Critical Infrastructure Security & Resilience

-Where responsibilities have been incorporated into the U.S. Code, the USC reference has been included, as well as the originating public law.
-The primary documents used are available in the Document Library.
-Given the number of laws and directives relating to biodefense, and the complexity of the U.S. Code, the Biodefense Policy Landscape Analysis Tool is not intended to be a comprehensive reference of all biodefense and public health related responsibilities assigned to the federal departments and agencies, nor does it indicate which responsibilities are supported by corresponding appropriations.
+Given the number of laws and directives relating to biodefense, and the complexity of the U.S. Code, the Biodefense Policy Landscape Analysis Tool is not intended to be a comprehensive reference of all biodefense and public health related responsibilities assigned to the federal agencies and departments, nor does it indicate which responsibilities are supported by corresponding appropriations or active programs.
 Rather, it is intended to educate the community on the current state of the biodefense enterprise.

-Please contact Rachel Bartholomew (firstname.lastname@example.org) or Kristin Omberg (email@example.com) with any questions, comments, suggestions, or reports of typographical or transcription errors, which we will do our best to correct promptly!
+Please contact Kristin Omberg (email@example.com) or Rachel Bartholomew (firstname.lastname@example.org) with any questions, comments, suggestions, or reports of typographical or transcription errors, which we will do our best to correct promptly!

 This material was prepared as an account of work sponsored by an agency of the United States Government.
 Neither the United States Government nor the United States Department of Energy, nor the Contractor, nor any or their employees, nor any jurisdiction or organization that has cooperated in the development of these materials, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness or any information, apparatus, product, software, or process disclosed, or represents that its use would not infringe privately owned rights.